Arturo Umberto Illia: Biography

 House in Cruz del Eje, in the Córdoba province, where Illia worked as a doctor for 30 years, today a museum.

-Arturo Umberto Illia was born in Pergamino, Buenos Aires to Italian immigrants.
-Martino Illia (1861–1948) was born in Samolaco, province of Sondrio, Lombardy, while his mother Emma Francesconi (1874–1940) was born in Gratacazolo, province of Brescia.
+Arturo Umberto Illia was born in Pergamino, Buenos Aires.
 He enrolled in the School of Medicine at the University of Buenos Aires in 1918.
 That year, he joined the movement for University reform in Argentina (Reforma Universitaria), which first emerged in the city of Córdoba, and set the basis for a free, open and public university system less influenced by the Catholic Church.
 This development changing the concept and administration of higher education in Argentina, and in a good portion of Latin America.

 As a part of his medical studies, Illia begun working in the San Juan de Dios Hospital in the city of La Plata, obtaining his degree in 1927.

 In 1928 he had an interview with President Hipólito Yrigoyen, the longtime leader of the centrist UCR, and the first freely-elected President of Argentina.
 Illia offered him his services as a physician, and Yrigoyen, in turn, offered him a post as railroad physician in different parts of the country, upon which Illia decided to move to scenic Cruz del Eje, in Cordoba Province.
 He worked there as a physician from 1929 until 1963, except for three years (1940–1943) in which he was vice-governor of the province.